2025 League of Legends World Championship: Qualified teams

 Gen.G of the LCK became the first team to make the tournament on 23 July 2025 through its qualification for the LCK Playoffs and through winning the 2025 Mid-Season Invitational.
 On 6 September, CTBC Flying Oyster and PSG Talon became the first two teams to qualify from the LCP.
 The next day, G2 Esports of the LEC became the first Western team to advance to Worlds, with the LTA Conference Champions FlyQuest (North) and Vivo Keyd Stars (South) following suit hours later.
 On 8 September, Movistar KOI confirmed its qualification for the event.
 On 13 and 14 September, KT Rolster and Hanwha Life Esports qualified from the LCK, as well as Team Secret Whales from the LCP.
 Bilibili Gaming became the first LPL team to secure their spot in the tournament on 15 September.

 Defending champions T1 of the LCK qualified for the World Championship on 18 September, with the LPL's Anyone's Legend and the LTA's 100 Thieves securing their spot three days later in their respective regions.
 On 25 September, Top Esports of the LPL confirmed its qualification, with Fnatic being the last LEC team to qualify on 26 September.
 The next day, the LPL's Invictus Gaming became the final team to clich their spot in the tournament.

-This will be the first World Championship appearance for the LPL's Anyone's Legend and the LTA's Vivo Keyd Stars.
-Meanwhile, it will also be the first tournament for the LCP's Team Secret Whales and the LEC's Movistar KOI under their current names.
+This was the first World Championship appearance for the LPL's Anyone's Legend and the LTA's Vivo Keyd Stars.
+Meanwhile, it was the first tournament for the LCP's Team Secret Whales and the LEC's Movistar KOI under their current names.
 Secret Whales appeared at the play-in stage of the 2019 League of Legends World Championship as "Lowkey Esports" of the former Vietnam Championship Series (VCS), (Note: Lowkey Esports was acquired by Team Secret in February 2020, with the latter acquiring Team Whales in December 2024.) while Movistar KOI qualified for seven World Championships prior to its most recent name change in December 2024.
 (Note: Movistar KOI launched in January 2024 as a result of a merger between KOI, Movistar Riders and MAD Lions, with the merger being finalized in December of the same year.)

-100 Thieves of the LTA will make its final appearance at the World Championship, as the organization announced on 19 July 2025 that it would leave the league after the conclusion of the 2025 competitive season.
+100 Thieves of the LTA made its final appearance at the World Championship, as the organization announced on 19 July 2025 that it would leave the league after the conclusion of the 2025 competitive season.

 The teams that qualified for the event are: